 In the heart of Rome, the Vatican Museums hold one of the biggest and most important collections of art and antiquities in the world.
 The museums were founded by Pope Julius II in the early 16th century and continued to grow under successive popes.
 Today the collection totals over 70,000 items including Ancient Roman statues and Renaissance masterpieces, though only 20,000 are currently on display.

-* The Raphael Rooms – four rooms of frescoes depicting biblical and historic scenes by Renaissance master Raphael
+* The Raphael Rooms – four rooms of frescoes depicting biblical and historical scenes by Renaissance master Raphael

 * Gallery of Maps – 120 metres of exquisitely painted topographical maps of Italy